Lbgraff/text-editor/README.md

 ## Installation

 The user will run 'npm i' to install the dependencies.
 The user will cd to the client folder and 'npm run build' to install the dist folder.
-They will cd to the servver folder and run 'node server.js'.
+They will cd to the server folder and run 'node server.js'.
 The user will go to the browswer and enter URL 'http://localhost:3000/'.
 They will see the application in the browser and have the choice to install it as a stand alone app on their computer.

 ## Usage